Skip to main content

 Drug charges can be overwhelming because they often involve multiple issues at once: the traffic stop or contact that started the case, the search, who “possessed” the substance, lab testing, and (sometimes) allegations that the drugs were for sale.

-If you want help quickly, start here: Drug Crime Defense or contact us.
+If you want help quickly, start here: Drug Crime Defense, Drug Possession vs Trafficking Defense, or contact us.

 The core charge: drug possession in Ohio